dogweather/forkful/content/en/clojure/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 ---
 date: 2024-01-20 18:01:16.140317-07:00
+description: "How to: In Clojure, you'll typically use the `clj-http` library for\
-description: "Sending an HTTP request with basic authentication involves adding a\
+  \ HTTP requests, including those with basic auth.
+Let's start with adding the dependency\u2026"
-  \ username and password to a request for restricted resources.
-Programmers do it\
-  \ to\u2026"
 lastmod: '2024-03-13T22:44:59.745215-06:00'
 model: gpt-4-1106-preview
-summary: Sending an HTTP request with basic authentication involves adding a username and password to a request for restricted resources.
+summary: In Clojure, you'll typically use the `clj-http` library for HTTP requests, including those with basic auth.
 title: Sending an HTTP request with basic authentication
 weight: 45
 ---